 Michael Edelstein is a psychotherapist and my friend.
 I have been amazed at how well he’s coping with his wife having serious cancer and cardiovascular disease.
 In hopes there might be lessons for us all, I asked him how he does it.
 He described seven keys:

 1. Loving her.
 I’m lucky I married someone I came to deeply love.
-There are so many things about her that I find lovable: We have a perspective on life that is different from most people’s: We’re so in sync about politics, the generations’ culture, music, literature, and movies.
+There are so many things about her I find lovable: We have a perspective on life that is different from most people’s: We’re so in sync about politics, the generations’ culture, music, literature, and movies.

 2. Acceptance of the situation.
 As the Stoics urge, I accept rather than rebel against reality.
 That helps me deal with it rather than give myself a hard time.
 Of course, I don’t like that Janice has lymphoma and is living with the aftermath of a stroke but I think of them not as problems but challenges: What can I do to help her cope and even improve?
 When I help, I feel good and that adds to my resilience.